hikeventures/hikeventures.github.io/_posts/best/2014-03-06-best-windjackets.markdown

 ---
 To protect yourself agains cold winds on the trail you should pack a lightweight wind jacket into your backpack when you go hiking, backpacking, climbing, cycling, running or plan any other backcountry trip.
 A windbreaker does not need much space so you can easily store it in your backpack.
 Also make sure that you buy a hooded wind jacket and not a wind pullover.
 Here is my buying guide of the best wind jackets in 2016.

-We have not tested every wind jacket in this article but those are our favourites if we were to buy a new wind jacket.
-The links on this site contain affiliate links.
-If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

 <hr>

 # The best wind jackets for 2016